ahmadsolehin/PHP-Contact-Form-with-jQuery-AJAX/README.md

 ## jQuery AJAX Contact Mail Sending Event Handler

-This jQuery script validates contact form input and sends AJAX request to a PHP page on successful validation.
-It collects contact form input and sends it as the parameters to the second PHP page.
+<li> This jQuery script validates contact form input and sends AJAX request to a PHP page on successful validation. </li>

+<li> It collects contact form input and sends it as the parameters to the second PHP page.